Alternative Energy Portfolio Standards Act of 2004

 The Commission has published a final rulemaking order which promotes onsite generation by customer-generators using renewable resources and eliminates barriers which may have previously existed regarding net metering.
 The regulations also provide for metering capabilities that will be required and a compensation mechanism which reimburses customer-generators for surplus energy supplied to the electric grid.

-EDC Annual Net Metering/Interconnection Report - Form to submit to the PUC for the reporting period from June 1, (Year) to May 31, (Year).
+EDC Annual Net Metering/Interconnection Report - Form (with instructions) to submit to the PUC for the reporting period from June 1, (Year) to May 31, (Year).
+Updated May 2020.

 EGS Annual Reporting Requirements Memo - Electric Generation Supplier (EGS) Annual Reporting Requirements - Memo to licensed EGSs in Pennsylvania, dated September 26, 2013.